NorianGuernine/Weather-Satellite/README.md

 ### How to use this software

 #### First way

-Create a file for each recording you want to make.
+Create a file for each recording you want to make on your raspberry.
 The file must contain the following elements:
 * name
 * frequency in Hz
 * Recording start date in format month, day, hour, minute, seconde (mm-dd-hh-mm-ss)